skwonbb/vTAP/README.md

 | `table7.csv` | accuracy under fixed-point arithmetic at $f=16$ |
 | `table8.csv` | a receiver trained on raw $U$, given $\hat U_f$ |

-`paper_data.py` imports the figure scripts rather than recomputing, so the exported numbers are the ones actually drawn.

 ## Re-running the experiments

-Building `results/` from scratch needs the dataset and the embeddings.
+Building `results/` needs the dataset and the embeddings.

 1. Obtain **RAF-DB** and place it under `data/` (not redistributable here).
 2. `src/03_build_rafdb_labels.py`, then `src/05_embed_rafdb.py`